merenlab/public-marine-omics-metadata/scripts/README.md

 It is notable that one of the TARA samples notes a range in the depth column: `Range found in 'run': ERR599001 with depth: 5-160`.
 For now, I have taken the average, but may remove this run later because I cannot trust the depth value

+### Optionally `safeguardPostDepthFilter.R`

+This is an optional step in which we export all the dataframes we will continue working with from R into our `data` directory.
+The names follow the structure [project_acronym]_metadata_save.

+### Link to metagenomics data download `exportRunAccessionTxt.R`

+This script links into the download of the metagenomes from the selected runs and samples.
+We are exporting a .txt file with the bioproject and run accession numbers of those samples we wish to continue with.